qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 --> Python Console`.
 The console opens as a non-modal utility window.
 For interaction with the QGIS environment, there is the :data:`qgis.utils.iface` variable, which is an instance of :class:`QgisInterface <qgis.gui.QgisInterface>`.
-This interface allows access to the map canvas, menus, toolbars and other parts of the QGIS application.
+This interface provides access to the map canvas, menus, toolbars and other parts of the QGIS application.
 You can create a script, then drag and drop it into the QGIS window and it will be executed automatically.